-The CCAD student insurance plan provides a very convenient and cost-effective way for students to receive medical care while enrolled full time at the college.
-All full-time CCAD students are automatically enrolled in the College’s student health insurance plan unless they provide proof of other coverage and waive out of the program (see below).
-For detailed information on the 2012-2013 plan download the student health plan brochure (PDF).
+The CCAD student insurance plan provides a very convenient and cost-effective way for students to receive medical care while enrolled full-time at the college.
+All full-time CCAD students are automatically enrolled in the college’s student health insurance plan unless they provide proof of other coverage and waive out of the program (see below).
+For detailed information on the 2013-2014 plan download the student health plan brochure (PDF).

 - No designated list of healthcare providers.
-Students can receive services from any medical doctor they choose, however, using doctors from a list provided at www.beechstreet.com, or 800.432.1776 will help keep any out-of-pocket expenses lower should you exceed the maximum coverage amounts.
+Students can receive services from any medical doctor they choose.

-- Costs for prescriptions are reimbursed for covered illnesses when combined with other miscellaneous charges not to exceed $500 (up to the maximum coverage amounts if a major medical claim).
+- Costs for prescriptions are reimbursed for covered illnesses up to the coverage limit.

-- To use the plan, students only need to show their insurance card to the healthcare provider to receive services, and submit a claim form (PDF) to the insurance company (available at One-Stop Student Services or at www.studentplanscenter.com)
+To use the plan, students must show their insurance card to the healthcare provider to recieve services and submit a claim form (PDF) to the insurance company (available at One-Stop Student Services or at www.studentplanscenter.com).